tp86/fennel-snippets/splice/README.md

 ## Why?

-There already exists functions like `table.unpack` or `values`, but they only work at the end of surrounding table.
+There already exist functions like `table.unpack` or `values`, but they only work at the end of surrounding table.
 Sometimes, mostly in macros, you want to surround multiple forms, e.g. you want `some-macro`
 ```fennel
 (some-macro